darwinrecreant/sansar-scripting-guide/docs/c-sharp.md

 ### Constructors

 `Constructor`s are a special kind of method in a class that will be called when the object is created with `new`.
 They need to be named with the same name of the class.
-Contructors are normally used to defined the initial values of the object.
+Constructors are normally used to defined the initial values of the object.
 For example:

 ```csharp
 class Player {